MehrdadSamadishadlou/Python_for_Beginners/index.md

   - Bringing a laptop or tablet to each session.
   - Ensuring a reliable internet connection throughout the class.
-  - Achieving a minimum score of 70% in order to receive certification
+  - Achieving a minimum score of 70% in order to receive certification.

 If you have any questions or need further assistance, please feel free to contact me via email at <b>mehrdad.samadi90@gmail.com</b>.
 Additionally, for exercises and projects, please send your answers to the same email address.